LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

 Congrats!
 You have successfully created a GitHub repo and started the collaboration process.
 The more you practice these steps, the easier and faster this process becomes.

 As we progress through the rest of the studio, you will be working with your partner in the same code base.
-You will push and pull, you will create branches, and you might possibly merge your changes in and resolve possible merge conflicts.
+You will push and pull, you will create branches.
+You might merge your changes, and if you might create conflicts,  you will resolve them.

 Good luck!